feature-engine/feature_engine/docs/user_guide/imputation/DropMissingData.rst

 and some of the variables in your list do not have missing data in the train set, missing data will not be removed during transform for those particular variables.
 In other words, when `missing_only=True`, the transformer "double checks" that the entered variables have missing data in the train set.
-If not, it ignores it during `transform()`.
+If not, it ignores them during `transform()`.

 It is recommended to use `missing_only=True` when not passing a list of variables to